APDT Foundation 2015 Request for Proposals

 Goals and Objectives

-The APDT Foundation will support academic research in a field related to behavior analysis, ethology and cognition.
+The APDT Foundation will support undergraduate and graduate academic research in a field related to behavior analysis, ethology and cognition.
 Preference will be given to proposals that contain research questions that will have practical application for professional dog trainers and behavior consultants.
-We encourage collaboration with the dog training and behavior community, specifically companion dog trainers who work with dog owners.
+Preference will also be given to proposals that include collaboration with the dog training and behavior community, specifically companion dog trainers who work with dog owners.
+We will also accept proposals that create canine science outreach and education opportunities.

 The APDT will make up to 5 grants annually of $1500 each.
 All grants will be made in US dollars.
 A progress report will be due 6 months from the date of the first award, and a final report after 12 months.